JanChodorowski/cv/README.md

 5. Navigate to 192.168.4.1.
 6. After using the device turn it off by reversing step 1.

-*When navigating to github via link user will be informed of the need of connecting to the WiFi with the access to the Internet.
+*When navigating to github via link, user will be informed of the need of connecting to the WiFi with the access to the Internet.

 ### IN CASE OF RUNNING OUT OF BATTERY